 If you need an ETL tool that saves time, PocketETL might be a good choice.
 It comes with a host of publicly available adapters that include extractors, transformers and loaders.
 So, you can get your ETL work started right away with just a bit of coding.
 PocketETL’s user documentation isn’t extensive, but it has an issue support page.

 If you’re curious to see what some other open source ETLs can do, and you’re comfortable with figuring things out on your own, you might try this Java-based ETL tool—with only light documentation.
 Even more ETL tools are in progress on GitHub, so check back later to see what’s new.

 GETL’s documentation is limited, but if you’re OK with that, it might be a good tool to try.

 Best Paid Java ETLs

-Panoply is a great all-in-one data platform that covers data warehouse automation and ETL for over 100 data sources .
-Examples are Amazon S3, Google Analytics and MySQL.
+Panoply is a great all-in-one data platform that covers data warehouse automation and ETL for a ton of data sources like Amazon S3, Google Analytics and MySQL.
 It’s the only cloud service that combines an ETL with a data warehouse.
 Panoply builds and manages cloud data warehouses for you.
 It saves time and effort because you don’t have to wait for transformations to complete before you load your data.
 And you won’t need to set up a separate destination to store the data you pull with Panoply’s ETL.